Fixing the assets table

 At this point your table should be correct unless you had other problems.

-If you get a message that says you have duplicate aliases and therefore cannot copy it means just that, you have duplicate aliases.
-You will need to find them and make them unique.
+If you get a message that says you have duplicate aliases and therefore cannot copy, you need to find them and make them unique.
 You can do this in your database or by trial and error.

-If you have trashed items you cannot delete check to see if they have asset ids (that their value of asset_id in the content table is in the asset table).
+If you have trashed items you cannot delete, check to see if they have asset ids (that their value of asset_id in the content table is in the assets table).

 - Create a temporary category for the trashed items.